weisswuerste/polars-eurovision-analytics/README.md

   - An update work covering the same material now using solely the Polars library.
   - Biggest conceptual differences?
 The usage of joins in favour of splicing columns and the lack of indexing.

-This migration was also made possible thanks to this [cheat sheet](https://www.rhosignal.com/posts/polars-pandas-cheatsheet/), so this site deserve credit as well.
+This migration was also made possible thanks to this [cheat sheet](https://www.rhosignal.com/posts/polars-pandas-cheatsheet/), so this site deserves credit as well.